Jack Trevor

 Anthony Cedric Sebastian Steane (14 December 1893 – 19 December 1976), known by the stage name Jack Trevor, was a British film actor of the silent and early sound era.
 Based in Weimar (and later Nazi) Germany, he acted in 67 films between 1922 and 1943.
-He was later convicted by the Central Criminal Court of collaboration for appearing in multiple propaganda films of the Nazi regime, but his sentence was overturned on the basis that he'd only worked under duress.
+He was later convicted of collaboration for appearing in multiple propaganda films of the Nazi regime, but his sentence was overturned on the basis that he had worked under duress.

 Early life and military service

 Trevor was born Anthony Cedric Sebastian Steane in London in 1893, to upper-class parents.
-He studied at New College, Oxford, and was drafted into the British Army, where he was posted to the Manchester Regiment.
-By 1915, he was posted to Gallipoli and later France as an acting Second Lieutenant.
+He studied at New College, Oxford, and joined the British Army, where he was posted to the Manchester Regiment.
+In 1915 he served in Gallipoli and later France as an acting Second Lieutenant.
 He was wounded in action in 1916, and was for a time invalidated out of service.

-In June 1917, while under orders to return to France after sick leave, he absented himself; and in December was convicted at the Central Criminal Court on a charge of obtaining jewelry by fraud and sentenced to 6 months imprisonment at Wormwood Scrubs.
-He was cashiered that same month, but was later re-drafted in March 1918.
-He subsequently went deserted again in May of that year.
-He would later claim to have won the Military Cross for his service, but records indicate this was false.
+In June 1917 he absented himself when due to return to France after sick leave; and in December was convicted at the Central Criminal Court on a charge of obtaining jewellery by fraud and sentenced to 6 months imprisonment at Wormwood Scrubs.
+He was cashiered from the army the same month, but was re-drafted in March 1918.
+He subsequently deserted again in May of that year.
+He would later falsely claim to have won the Military Cross for his service.

 Germany and film stardom

 Sometime after the war, he married an Austrian woman named Alma, supposedly an illegitimate daughter of Crown Prince Rudolf, who committed suicide a year into their marriage.

-He moved to Berlin in 1922 following an offer with producer Frederic Zelnik, and began acting in silent films under the stage name "Jack Trevor."
-He was often cast as a prototypical "English gentleman" or other sophisticates, in everything from minor to major roles.
+He moved to Berlin in 1922 following an offer by producer Frederic Zelnik, and began acting in silent films under the stage name "Jack Trevor."
+He was often cast as a prototypical "English gentleman" or other sophisticate, in everything from minor to major roles.

-He remarried and had two sons, re-settling in Oberammergau and living off his affluent family's vast fortune.
+He remarried and had two sons, re-settling in Oberammergau and living off his affluent family's fortune.